by Starsky Hutch 76

 [(*) Editor’s note: See “Zero Hour For the Kents,” New Adventures of Superboy #19 (July, 1981).]

 Kobra cursed as sparks shot out from the machinery as he attempted to manipulate the circuitry.
-Though given the best education possible by the Kobra Cult that had raised him to be their messiah, he hardly considered himself a scientist, much less in the league of Lex Luthor when it came to technical know-how.
+Though given the best education possible by the Cobra Cult that had raised him to be their messiah, he hardly considered himself a scientist, much less in the league of Lex Luthor when it came to technical know-how.

 He was determined to figure out the purpose of the machinery he had found, though, and to repair it and make it work for him.
 His life’s goal was now to make Lex Luthor pay.
-His gaze drifted to the comatose form of Angela Blake anchored by a cable to the machinery he worked on to keep her from drifting off into the endless void of the L-zone.
+His gaze drifted to the comatose form of Angela Blake anchored by a cable to the machinery he worked on to keep her from drifting off into the endless void of the L-Zone.
 By her glazed expression, he could tell the woman clad in a wedding dress was still in shock from her imprisonment.
 Somehow, she would be the tool with which he acquired his revenge.
 He smiled to himself in satisfaction as he continued to work.